-Sales is an ever-changing field.
-Sure, it’s changing faster today than it was a century ago, but even back then it was a dynamic industry.
+Inside sales are an ever-changing field.
+Sure, inside sales are changing faster today than it was a century ago, but even back then it was a dynamic industry.

 If you haven’t heard of “inside sales” yet, don’t worry.
 You’re not alone.
 In this article, we’ll explore inside sales and discuss how to make the most of it within your business.

 In a nutshell, inside sales is entirely done by phone, over email or through an online portal (like using live chat on your website).

 Live chat on website for inside sales

 It’s becoming a trend as in-person meetings become increasingly unfeasible.
 Outside sales through face-to-face meetings are still a viable option, of course, if you’re targeting local businesses.
 When you want to expand your horizons, however, inside sales are the way to go.

 Even locally, though, inside sales have advantages and this is covered in the next few sections.